New European Commentary

 Isaiah 45:4 For Jacob My servant’s sake, and Israel My chosen, I have called you by your name.
 I have surnamed you, though you have not known Me-

+Israel are "My chosen".
 The reason why there are no accusers against us, not even our own sins, is because we are “God’s elect” (Rom.
 8:33).
-The supreme chosen one of God was of course the Lord Jesus, “mine elect / chosen, in whom my soul delights” (Is.
+The supreme chosen one of God was of course the Lord Jesus, “My elect / chosen, in whom My soul delights” (Is.
 42:1).
 And yet here later on in the servant songs of Isaiah, “mine elect” or "My chosen" clearly refers to the people of Israel (Is.
 45:4; 65:9,22).
 The true Israel of God are therefore those counted as somehow “in” the elect one, the singular servant of God, Messiah Jesus.
 Those baptized into Him are therefore His elect.
 And how do we know we are “God’s elect”?
 If we are baptized into Christ, “mine elect”, then for sure we are.
 And further, we have heard the call of the Gospel, we have been called- so, we are God’s elect, His chosen ones.
 Of course the objection can be raised that the whole idea of calling or election may appear unfair.
 Indeed, the Greek word for “elect” can carry the idea of ‘the favoured / favourite one’.
 There is no ultimate injustice here.
 The chosen One is the Lord Jesus, beloved for the sake of His righteousness, His spirit of life.
 Those who respond to the call to be “in Him” are counted likewise.
 And all this is the way, the method used, in order for God to be the one who counts us as right in the ultimate judgment- for “It is God that justifies”.

 Isaiah 45:5 I am Yahweh, and there is none else.
 Besides Me, there is no God-